ChaserSystems/terraform-google-discriminat-ntag/README.md

 ## Highlights

 * Utilises Network Tags in VPCs for fine-grained, opt-in control over routing.
 * Can accommodate pre-allocated external IPs for use with the NAT function.
-Making use of this is of course, optional.
+Just label allocated External IPs with the key `discriminat` and any value.
 * VMs _without_ public IPs will need firewall rules specifying what egress FQDNs and protocols are to be allowed.
 Default behaviour is to deny everything.

 ## Considerations